 The water treatment plant (WTP) is now meeting final discharge limits (final limits) for all metals at UBMC.
 Construction modifications to meet final limits began at the WTP in the spring of 2011 so that the WTP could effectively treat the millions of gallons of metals-laden water seeping from the historic mines.
 Meeting final limits protects fish and aquatic life, as well as human health.
 The crew at the WTP has worked to modify the WTP in order to successfully meet the final limits.
 In addition, the WTP sludge generation process has been modified so that the material extracted from the water do not require additional treatment prior to being sent to a landfill.
 Even with the success of modifying the WTP to treat the mine discharges, the crew is continually working to improve plant operations, maximize effectiveness, and save money.
 On average, the WTP collects and processes half a million gallons of water each week.
 The WTP will likely operate for many decades to treat acidic mine water that will continually run from the mine adits.
 Acid mine drainage is an unfortunate, though fairly common remnant of mining to be addressed well into the future throughout Montana.

-The UBMC cleanup began in July 2014.
-The bid winner for this phase of the construction project was Helena Sand and Gravel.
-They will be hauling mine waste from the tailings impoundment at the headwaters of the Blackfoot River to the UBMC Repository located on Highway 279 as long as the weather permits.
+They will continue hauling mine waste from the tailings impoundment at the headwaters of the Blackfoot River to the UBMC Repository located on Highway 279 as long as the weather permits.
 Trucks will be pulling onto Highway 200 from Meadow Creek Road at the bottom of Rogers Pass.
 The agencies remind motorists to watch for work crews and equipment as well as signs indicating reduced speed limits.

 |Draft Final Feasibility Study Report||The Feasibility Study was prepared to develop, screen, and evaluate remedial action alternatives for the UBMC.||2015|